BluDay/multiwii-proxy-python/README.md

 This is the only Python 3 based module for communicating with a MultiWii flight controller.
 If you plan on developing a Python 3 based application for a MultiWii based drone, this module will definitely be useful.

 This module can be deployed on a single-board computer such as the [Raspberry Pi](https://www.raspberrypi.org/), preferably the Raspberry Pi 3.
-Your single-board computer must be deployed to the drone and connected to the MultiWii flight controller via USB.
+Your single-board computer must be deployed on the drone and connected to the MultiWii flight controller via USB.

 ### Usage